 Kitsap Regional Library's five-member Board of Trustees:

-Bev Cheney, South Kitsap
+Bev Cheney, Board Vice President, South Kitsap

 My fondness for reading and the influence libraries had on me as a child has resulted in my passion for public libraries.
 Public libraries are the great equalizer, providing equal access for all.
-Libraries helped a kid like me realize her dreams and be the first in her family to graduate from collect.
+Libraries helped a kid like me realize her dreams and be the first in her family to graduate from college.